 Up to 31 March 2023 the standard rate of UK corporation tax was 19%.
-A rate increase to 25% comes into effect from 1 April 2023.
-This was substantively enacted on 24 May 2021 and as such deferred tax has been calculated accordingly at this rate.
+From 1 April 2023 the standard rate of UK corporation tax increased e to 25%.

 Reconciliation of tax credit

 The charge for the period can be reconciled to the profit in the income statement as follows: